-Principle 9 within the Code of Practice addresses the need for special safeguards to protect children, young people, and vulnerable adults reflecting the Commissioner's function under Section 2(6) of the Scottish Biometrics Commissioner Act 2020 to have regard to the interests of children and young people.
+Principle 9 within the draft Code of Practice addresses the need for special safeguards to protect children, young people, and vulnerable adults reflecting the Commissioner's function under section 2 (6) of the Scottish Biometrics Commissioner Act 2020 to have regard to the interests of children and young people.

 This principle requires those to whom the Code applies to have specific policies, procedures and safeguards in place to ensure the protection of children, young people, and vulnerable adults.
+This includes the obligations emanating from the United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Act 2024.